Europe in 100 Euros A Day

 What if I say you can spend a whole day in Europe with just 100 Euros in your pocket?
 With the right information such as a good budget hotel, the types and cost of transportation, the cost of food and planning the places you could visit, you can achieve this feat.

 But before you pack-up, you can not just miss out a travel insurance which is your only saviour during the entire trip.
-While at the one hand, we are explaining a budget Europe trip, what if some unexpected calamities such as health related issues, luggage lost or flight accidents have come up causing you a heavy recover bill or even make you end the trip.
+While at the one hand, we are explaining a budget Europe tour package, what if some unexpected calamities such as health related issues, luggage lost or flight accidents have come up causing you a heavy recover bill or even make you end the trip.
 This is why for a safe and sound traveling, we recommend a travel insurance as a must.
 Whether it is flight cancellation, health checkup bills, lost baggage or lost important identities, a travel insurance covers all the worse happened to the insured person while traveling.

 Once you’ve picked a travel insurance with the most benefits, you can hop in these two cities in Europe and enjoy an entire day in just 100 Euros or even less!